nens/threedi-docs/source/e_results_analysis_tutorial.rst

 ..
 TODO: zip updaten via Wolf

 Unzip the dataset for this tutorial and save the contents in your download folder.
-The dataset that you downloaded for this tutorial contains a 3Di schematisation (.sqlite extension) including a digital elevation model raster (DEM) for the place Langaa.
+The dataset that you downloaded for this tutorial contains a 3Di schematisation (.sqlite extension) including a digital elevation model raster (DEM) for the place Langå.
 The DEM is located in the folder named "rasters".

 Creating a new schematisation